Welcome to the Warrensburg UUF

 We announce our meeting times and places on Facebook and via email.
-Beginning October 21, we will meet at Trails Regional Library through the end of 2018.
+We generally meet at Trails Regional Library in Warrensvurg.
 Sign up for the free newsletter by sending an email to uufwbg at uufwbg.org .
 You can easily unsubscribe at any time.
 We welcome you!

 Is Unitarian-Universalism for you?

 Unitarian Universalist congregations affirm and promote seven Principles, which we hold as strong values and moral guides.
 We live out these Principles within a “living tradition” of wisdom and spirituality, drawn from sources as diverse as science, poetry, scripture, and personal experience.

 As Rev. Barbara Wells ten Hove explains, “The Principles are not dogma or doctrine, but rather a guide for those of us who choose to join and participate in Unitarian Universalist religious communities.”

 1. 1st Principle: The inherent worth and dignity of every person;